CobbledSteel/eecs206a-cosim/docs/source/airsim.rst

     + Under the “AWS Marketplace” tab, select the “Ubuntu 18.04 LTS Desktop - NICE DCV (GPU) with NVIDIA Gaming Drivers” image
     + For instance type, select a g4dn instance, preferably g4dn.2xlarge
     + Allocate an EBS volume of at least 200GB
+    + For security, in addition to the default groups add a new rule for a TCP connection with port range 41451, with source 0.0.0.0/0
     + Launch the instance
 * Using NICE DCV to connect to a graphical session
     + Use ssh to login to your instance